AsadR91/3-Tier-NodeJS-MySql-Docker/README.md

 - **Edit User:** Click the "Edit" button next to a user entry to update their details.
 - **Delete User:** Click the "Delete" button next to a user entry to remove them from the list.

-Here’s a concise article-style write-up with all the commands you used to get the **3-Tier NodeJS + MySQL Docker** app running from cloning to launch:

----

 ## 🚀 How to Run a 3-Tier NodeJS + MySQL App with Docker Compose

 This guide walks through the steps to set up and run a simple 3-tier architecture app using Node.js, MySQL, and Docker Compose.